giovannilupi/dsa/notes/Dynamic programming.md

 We can initialize the table with $-1$, and then add a case in the recursive algorithm to check if the cell with the given input size and capacity has already been filled.
 Only in the case it is not yet filled, we proceed with the recursive invocation.

-The last step is to find a wat to fill up the previously identified table row by row using iteration.
+The last step is to find a way to fill up the previously identified table row by row using iteration.
 The intuition here is that, given a cell, if the item has a weight greater than the current capacity, we cannot include it in our solution.
 We can however include in the solution all previous items that fit within the capacity.
-This equate to taking the value of $DP[i-1][j]$.
-Othwerwise, we have a choice: including the item or not.
+This equates to taking the value of $DP[i-1][j]$.
+Otherwise, we have a choice: including the item or not.
 If we do not include the item, we must take $DP[i-1][j]$ as before.
-If we include the item instead, the value of the cell with be the value of the item we have just taken plus the best solution for the remaining capacity (excluding this item).
-Of course, we will make our choice depedending on which of the two solutions maximixe our value.
+If we include the item instead, the value of the cell will be the value of the item we have just taken plus the best solution for the remaining capacity (excluding this item).
+Of course, we will make our choice depending on which of the two solutions maximizes our value.

 ![b034d3b6a8d617c988e3adfcf0f788a8.png](../_resources/b034d3b6a8d617c988e3adfcf0f788a8.png)